 It was great to hear your story of coming into midwifery :).
 Thanks for sharing.

-That is so neat Kate!
-What an amazing experience for you!
-Though as a woman who has given birth 3 times, no, what would likely not be pleasant for the mother.
 With my last baby I really wanted a midwife.
 I also wish I could have had a water-birth, but didn’t feel comfortable giving birth at home.
 So my only other option was the hospital.
 Which does not allow water births. 🙁 There is only 1 tub in L&D and it’s for any of the women in labour, or just given birth, to use.
-Also, unfortunately, having a midwife was… Read more »
+Also, unfortunately, having a midwife was not possible for me.
+It cost too much money.
+It’s not government funded here in NB…at least it wasn’t when I had my babies (my youngest is 2).
+Is it now?

 Sadly, NB is moving so slowly, its almost going backwards with midwifery.
 There is legislation in place now, so instead of being able to practice a-legally, midwives can only practice illegally until they are “hired” by the province.
 But, no one will be hired until the government works out funding… classic government.
 Bah.
 There *are* midwives around though – I had one for my last birth 19 months ago, it was just a super secret deal. ;P I hope your births were still empowering, positive experiences.